Skip to main content

 • “The mechanics do not work as explained, are entirely unpredictable, and fundamentally broken.”

-• “A charge up time of a second and a half to fire the basic gun, in a game where it only takes half a second to get spotted and have the cops sicced on you is not an acceptable game mechanic, because it destroys most players' ability to 'hit the ground running' and allows them to gain a little momentum and have fun.”
+• “A charge up time of a second and a half to fire the basic gun, in a game where it only takes half a second to get spotted and have the cops sicced on you is not an acceptable game mechanic, because it destroys most players' ability to "hit the ground running" as it were, and allow them to gain a little momentum and have fun.”

 • story

-• “This game is a wonderfully brutal and unforgiving story of a contract killer and his escape from this city.”
+• “This game is a wonderfully brutal and unforgiving story of a contract killer and his escape from the city.”

 • “There's no epic plot or wide variety of mission types to do when you get sick of killing randomly selected pedestrians.”